wikimedia/mediawiki-services-wikispeech-pronlex/README.md

 ---

+## CLI

+There is a command line tool for quick lexicon look up, [lexlookup](https://github.com/stts-se/lexlookup).

 ## For developers

 If you are developing for Wikispeech, and need to make changes to this repository, make sure you run a test build using `build_and_test.sh` before you make a pull request.
 Don't run more than one instance of this script at once, and make sure no pronlex server is already running on the default port.